Medicare does not specifically cover spouses. However, some people qualify based on their spouse’s or a former spouse’s work record.

 While this federal law usually applies only to employers with a minimum of 20 employees, this depends on the state.
 In some states, employers with fewer than 20 employees must still offer COBRA coverage.

 Under COBRA, the healthcare plan does not change.
 However, the employer is no longer paying part of the premium.
-The younger spouse must pay the entire premium to keep cover.
-The premium is often substantial.
+The younger spouse must pay the entire premium to keep coverage.

-Usually, COBRA coverage comes into effect for a maximum of 18 months, but in some situations, the younger spouse may receive such coverage for a longer period.
+Usually, COBRA coverage comes into effect for a maximum of 18 months.
+However, in some situations, the younger spouse may receive coverage for a longer period.
 If the younger spouse becomes eligible for Medicare during this period, their COBRA benefits will end.

 The employer’s group health plan or its benefits administrator will notify the younger spouse that they will no longer have coverage as of a certain date.
 They will then offer continued coverage via COBRA.

 The Affordable Care Act (ACA) is another option for spousal health coverage.
-The Federal Government subsidizes ACA coverage for those earning less than of the Federal Poverty Level.
+The federal government subsidizes ACA coverage for those earning less than 400% of the federal poverty level (FPL).

 Those who do not qualify for the subsidy must pay the premiums in their entirety.
-Open enrollment for the ACA has closed for the current year at the time of writing, but special enrollment is available for those losing health care coverage.
+Open enrollment for the ACA is from November 1 to January 15 each year.

 Medicare Part A is hospital insurance, while Medicare Part B refers to medical insurance.
 Part A is free for those with the qualifying number of Social Security credits.
 However, Part B requires a monthly premium.